 To get a sense of what the home is worth, you need to look at the sold comparable sales first…after you establish a range of value from the sold listings, then take a look at the unsold listings.
 This will give you a sense of where to strategically price your property within the market, basically giving you a sense of the prices you need to beat.

-The properties that have actually SOLD are often neglected or ignored by too many Sellers and inexperienced agents because they price their home according to the ‘unsolds’ — these listings that are currently languishing on the market.
+The properties that have actually sold are often neglected or ignored by too many Sellers and inexperienced agents because they price their homes according to the ‘unsold’ — these listings that are currently languishing on the market.
 Think about this logic; why should you price your home based on the unsold ones when trying to sell your home?
-The reason is, pricing it as the unsold homes only means that you’re just going to join them.
-You should price it according to what has sold.
+The reason is, pricing it as the unsold homes only mean that you’re just going to join them.
+You should price it according to what has been sold.
 That’s the market price.
 Meanwhile, you need to look at the unsold properties is to figure out what is needed to beat the competition.

-In fact, those unsold and overpriced homes are great at making your accurately, lower-priced home look like a bargain.
+In fact, those unsold and overpriced homes are great at making you're accurate, lower-priced home look like a bargain.
 Sort of like when Amazon shows you a higher “list price” on a gadget to make the sales price look like a steal.

-It is simply logical to say that if you want to get sold, price to the SOLD listings and if you want to be unsold, price to the unsolds.
+It is simply logical to say that if you want to get sold, price to the sold listings, and if you want to be unsold, price to the unsold.
 You are free to make a choice.
 Moreover, agents don’t help matters by calling unsold homes “actives.”
 What is so active about that when it is just sitting there, doing nothing?
 That should not be the case and should be stopped!